fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ![eko-logo](/docs/eko-dark.jpg)

 ## What is Eko?
-Eko (pronounced like 'echo') is a framework designed for building production-ready agentic workflows.
-It offers an efficient, cross-platform solution for developing complex workflows that allow developers to combine natural and programming languages.
-For production safety, Eko provides real-time monitoring and intervention capabilities.
+Eko (pronounced like ‘echo’) is a production-ready agent development framework designed to help developers build reliable agents by supporting natural language and programming languages.
+It provides a unified interface for executing agents in the digital world, including both computer and browser environments, with the following key features:
+- **Hybrid Design Language**: Developers can design agents by both natural language and programming languages, enabling production-grade agent design.
+- **Unified Digital World Interaction**: Eko offers a unified interface that is applicable across various digital environments, including computers and browsers, for seamless agent development.
+- **Transparent and Intervenable Agents**: During agent execution, users can inspect its state in real-time and modify its behavior, ensuring better control and security.

 # Framework Comparison

 | Feature                              | Eko   | Langchain  | Browser-use  | Dify.ai  | Coze   |